igeiman/naildesigns/README.md

 ## TODO:

-- https://aws-amplify.github.io/docs/cli-toolchain/graphql (subscription for relations section)
+- https://aws-amplify.github.io/docs/cli-toolchain/graphql (subscription for relations section) - Done
-- change Picture.js to have subscription to commnets that are created for this photo
+- change Picture.js to have subscription to commnets that are created for this photo -Done
 - pass GraphQLAPI endpoint dynamically to photo processing Lambda